 Continue reading Ninja Gaiden (Ryūkenden) (1992 PC Engine) vs. The NES Version

 Ever since i started my PC Engine adventure in May last year the Valis series had intrigued me.
-Being a huge Castlevania/Mega Man fan it was very interesting to see a female, anime styled protagonist jumping around and slashing foes in a skimpy suit of armor in the same style of gameplay.
+Being a huge Castlevania/Mega Man fan it was very interesting to see a female, anime styled protagonist jumping around and slashing foes in a skimpy suit of armor.

 Valis II and III got released in the US but the other two were unfortunately Japan only.